Dewran Evdirehîm

 biography

 Born in 1982 in Hasana, next to the city of Mardin in the Turkish Kurdistan, Dewran Evdirehîm, whose official name is Abdurrahim Yildiz, is a Kurdish writer and poet.
-In 2000, he starts studying landscaping at the University of Adana.
-He advocates for the right to study in Kurdish language and ends up by being excluded of the university in 2002, then is convicted to 15 years of prison in 2005.
-During the 11 years and 3 months he spends in prison, he writes 5 books, 3 of which are novels (Jînek Berxwedêr, 2012 ; Reşeba, 2014 ; Kenên Hinekirî, 2017) and 2 collections of poems (Serêkaniyê, 2014 ; Pirseke Serjêkirî, 2021), and resumes his studies in economics.
-He is preparing a cycle of poems in French on the Kurdish matter.
-He arrives in France in 2020, and becomes a member of the agency of artists in exile.
-At the end of 2021, he spends 3 month in an artistic residency at the Cité internationale des arts and participates at the persecuted, imprisoned and impeded writers’ week in Saint-Quentin-en-Yvelines.
+In 2000, he started studying landscaping at the University of Adana.
+He advocated for the right to study in Kurdish language and ends up being excluded by the university in 2002, then is convicted to 15 years of prison in 2005.
+During the 11 years and 3 months he spent in prison, he wrote 5 books, 3 of which are novels (Jînek Berxwedêr, 2012; Reşeba, 2014; Kenên Hinekirî, 2017) and 2 collections of poems (Serêkaniyê, 2014; Pirseke Serjêkirî, 2021), and resumed his studies in economics.